StanzaOrg/slm/README.md

 # Installation

-Just download a release from [releases](https://github.com/StanzaOrg/slm/releases), and put it on your `$PATH` somewhere.
+1. Download an slm release from [releases](https://github.com/StanzaOrg/slm/releases), and put it on your `$PATH` somewhere.
+2. Some slm packages with C dependencies need to access the stanza include files distributed with the stanza installation.
+   For these slm packages, the include files will be expected to be found using the `STANZA_CONFIG` environment variable at the path `$STANZA_CONFIG/include`.
+When you installed stanza, it should have created a `.stanza` config file.
+Copy that `.stanza` config file into the stanza install directory, and set the environment variable `STANZA_CONFIG` to that same stanza install directory so that referencing `$STANZA_CONFIG/include` points to the include files.

 ## Building from Source

 To build SLM from source you will need to bootstrap the build environment.
-The `bootstrap.py` file contains a python3 script that will setup the dependencies for the build and call `stanza`
+The `bootstrap.py` file contains a python script that will setup the dependencies for the build and call `stanza`

 Requirements:

-1. Python 3.11 or greater available on your system.
+1. Python 3.11 or greater available on your system, in the `$PATH`, and usable as the command `python`
 2. Stanza 0.18.52 availble on the `$PATH`
+3. The python requirements in `requirements.txt`, possibly in a python venv.
+    To create a python venv and load the requirements.txt:
+    ```
+    python -m venv venv
+    source venv/bin/activate
+    pip install requirements.txt
+    ```

 Then you can run:

 ```
-$> python3 bootstrap.py
+$> python bootstrap.py
 slm bootstrapped: run `slm build` to finish building.
 $> ./slm build
 slm: syncing semver to 0.1.6